Foyezrabbi/foyezrabbi/README.md

 - 💬 Ask me about ... python
 - 😄 Pronouns: ...
 He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems
-- 💬 Please feel free to contact me if you need any further information: <a href="mailto:infiniterabbiex@gmail.com> infiniterabbiex@gmail.com</a>
+- 💬 Please feel free to contact me if you need any further information: infiniterabbiex@gmail.com
 - 📌 Visit my portfolio website: [https://fozlerabbi.github.io](https://fozlerabbi.github.io)

 ---